Show me content for:

 - Proxy settings — specify proxy settings to connect via a proxy server

-- Connect through the Host — select the remote Host to act as an intermediary
+- Connect through the Host — enable to use the cascade connection

 - Network usage mode — if your connection is slow, use the "Economy mode" to improve performance

 - Use auto-ping — enable the Auto-ping feature